For more years than I can remember, my mother used to tell me the same thing on my birthday:

 I spent two novel years in public school before enrolling at the prestigious Albuquerque Academy, where I went from 7th grade through 12th grade.
 There I earned a nick name that some people still use to this day:

-I made a reputation for myself as a theatrical person, writing, directing, and acting in plays and engrossing myself with the eccentric theater kids -- the "Green Roomers," who wore black trench coats and had great parties.
+I made a reputation for myself as a theatrical person, writing, directing, and acting in plays and engrossing myself with the eccentric theater kids -- the "Green Roomers," who wore black trench coats and had scandalous parties.
 I also competed in Speech and Debate, flying all over the country and winning state and national championships for my Humorous Interp, Dramatic Interp, and Original Oratory.

 At 19 years old, I went to Maui, Hawaii for the summer before college.
 It was here that I met raw foods and we fell in love, and have been together ever since.
 It was all fiery infatuation and starry eyed life long promises in the early days, which eventually gave way to affairs with green chile burritos, french bread and mashed potatoes -- leaving me full of remorse and crawling back to raw foods, begging for forgiveness.
-Now we've come to an understanding though: an open relationship that's finally become steady and peaceful.
+Now we've come to an understanding though: an open relationship that's steady and peaceful.